 When you read about adoption on the news, or see it in movies, you often see adoptions that are taking place across the globe where celebrities are adopting children from war torn countries or smaller nations.
 Well you can adopt internationally with the help of an adoption agency, or you can adopt a child from Foster care right here in the Commonwealth of Kentucky.
 Adopting from foster care may translate to an older child instead of a baby, but you will still have the opportunity to add a loving member to your family.

 If you are adopting within the Commonwealth and wish to adopt a child from foster care, get in touch with an adoption law attorney.
 Kentucky requires certain steps are completed before you can welcome a child into your home.
+With the court involved, many families find it easier

 In addition to adopting through foster care, you can contact private adoption agencies which often facilitate international adoption.
 Some in Kentucky select independent adoptions, where the birth mother or placing parent places the child directly with the adoptive parent.
 Proper documentation and petitions must still be filed, and the Cabinet must still complete a report.
 It is crucial to hire an attorney to assist with these kinds of adoptions.
 Call a family law attorney today to discuss what you need to do to start the adoption process and if independent adoption is right for you.